aerospike/aerospike-client-python/README.rst

 ~~~~~~~~~~

 The system .lua files used for client side aggregation will be installed.
-By default pip will install the .lua files in a subdirectory named aerospike inside of the Python
+By default pip will install the .lua files in a subdirectory named `aerospike/lua/` inside of the Python
 installations directory for platform specific files.
-This directory can be seen by running
+The location of the files can be found by running:

-``python -c "import sys; print(sys.exec_prefix);"``
+``pip show -f aerospike``

 If you would like the aerospike directory files to be placed into a different location during installation, specify
 a ``--lua-system-path`` option when running setup.py: